Brennan Gilmore

-Brennan Gilmore (born 1979) is a musician and former United States Foreign Service Officer.
+Brennan Michael Gilmore (born 1979) is an American musician and former United States Foreign Service Officer.
 As a musician and bandleader he has originated and performed in a number of musical groups.
 He was raised in Lexington, Virginia and attended the University of Virginia, studying international relations as an Echols Scholar, graduating in 2001.
-He currently resides in Charlottesville, Virginia.
+He currently resides near Charlottesville, Virginia.

 Gilmore served as chief of staff for Tom Perriello's campaign for governor in Virginia.
 He currently serves as senior director for Clean Virginia, and works in rural workforce development, bringing IT opportunities to "underserved communities" in rural Virginia.
 He teaches as adjunct faculty at James Madison University in Harrisonburg, Virginia.

 Gilmore was present for a protest rally in Charlottesville on August 12, 2017, that turned violent.
 His film of a car ramming participants led to accusations and threats, damages for some of which he is now suing in court.

 Diplomatic career

 Gilmore joined the United States Foreign Service in 2002, shortly after finishing college, serving 15 years in several African countries, including Tunisia.
 He also served at postings in Democratic Republic of the Congo, Central African Republic, Sudan, and Sierra Leone—and domestically from the State Department in Washington, D.C.
 He was Deputy Chief of Mission in Central African Republic.
 His service in Africa was curtailed by a closing of the U.S. diplomatic mission in Bangui in 2012 due to security concerns.
 Gilmore served as Russ Feingold and Tom Perriello's top aide in their postings as U.S. Special Envoy to the African Great Lakes Region.
 He is currently on long-term unpaid leave from the Department of State.